munificent/finch/doc/markdown/expressions.markdown

       "third"]

 Arrays are objects like everything else, so they can be stored in variables, passed to methods, etc.

-## Method Binding

-One thing you commonly do in Finch is bind methods to objects.
-Finch doesn't have "class declarations" or anything formal like that.
-To make an object that does stuff, you basically make an object and then slap a bunch of methods on it.

-You do that using the bind operator: `::`.
-If we have some object `fred`, we can add a method to it like this:

-    :::finch
-    fred :: dance { writeLine: "Sorry, I'm too sexy." }
-    fred dance // Sorry, I'm too sexy.

-This also works for operators and keyword messages:

-    :::finch
-    fred :: ? right {
-      writeLine: "What do I do with a " + right + "?"
-    }

-    fred :: give: gift to: who {
-      writeLine: "Here, " + who + ", have a " + gift + "."
-    }

-    fred ? "plunger"
-    fred give: "plunger" to: "Bill"

-### Multibinds

-It's common to want to define a number of methods on an object all at once.
-To make that easier, you can also use parentheses after `::` and define a group of methods, like so:

-    :::finch
-    fred :: (
-      dance { writeLine: "Sorry, I'm too sexy." }

-      ? right { writeLine: "What do I do with a " + right + "?" }

-      give: gift to: who {
-        writeLine: "Here, " + who + ", have a " + gift + "."
-      }
-    )

-In addition to methods, you can use bind expressions to define object variables:

-### Variable Binding

-    :::finch
-    fred :: (
-      _name <- "Fred"
-      sayName { writeLine: _name }
-    )
-    fred sayName // Fred

-If the name is an object variable name like `_name` here, it just defines that variable on the object.
-If you use a name without a leading underscore, then it will define an object variable with that name and automatically add an accessor message.
-In other words, this:

-    :::finch
-    fred :: (
-      band <- "Right Said Fred"
-    )

-Is exactly the same as doing:

-    :::finch
-    fred :: (
-      _band <- "Right Said Fred"
-      band { _band }
-    )

 ## Precedence and Associativity